i

 An advance medical directive (AMD) consists of two parts: a medical power of attorney and a living will.
 The state’s Health Care Decisions Act under Virginia Code § 54.1-2981-2990 outlines requirements.

-The advance medical directive includes the the appointment of a healthcare agent authorized to make medical decisions on the individual’s behalf if they are unable to do so.
-It also outlines the specifies the types of medical treatments and life-sustaining measures s, such as mechanical ventilation and other forms of life support, an individual desire.
+The advance medical directive includes the appointment of a healthcare agent authorized to make medical decisions on the individual’s behalf if they are unable to do so.
+It also outlines the specifies the types of medical treatments and life-sustaining measures, such as mechanical ventilation and other forms of life support, an individual desire.
 It may also outline preferences for artificial food and hydration by way of intravenous fluids and feeding tubes.
 A lawyer in Virginia Beach can help a person further understand medical powers of attorney.

 To create a valid advance directive, there are several key requirements that a person and their Virginia Beach attorney must meet: